Looking for how to pay for Tesla road tax in the UK? Here's your complete guide to road tax for electric vehicles.

 Here's the step-by-step process of how to tax your Electric Vehicle in the UK.

 - Step #1.
 Go to this link and click the “Start now” button.

 - Step #2.
-Select Yes if you have received the V11 reminder letter that should carry a reference number.
+Select Yes if you received the V11 reminder letter that should have a reference number.
 Click Continue.

 - Step #3.
 Enter the 16-digit reference number from the V11 reminder letter and click Continue.

 If you haven't received a V11 reminder and your tax is running out, select No at Step #2.
 You will then see options to use other documents to proceed.

 Using the V5C certificate, you can provide your car registration number and the V5C (11-digit) reference number on the next screen.

 - Step #4.
 On the next screen, review your vehicle details.
 If any of the details on this step are incorrect, you can click on the “Incorrect details?” link to contact DVLA.
 If everything looks alright, click Continue.

 - Step #5.
 This is the final step.
 The system calculates how much Road tax is due and the start date from when the tax year starts.

 The amount to be paid for pure electric vehicles like Tesla is £0.00.
 At this step, you can enter your email address to get a confirmation of the road tax submission from DVLA.